MichaelRoyceCarroll/kerntopia/STATUS.md

 # Kerntopia Development Status

-**Date:** 2025-08-15 01:27 Pacific Time
+**Date:** 2025-08-15 02:06 Pacific Time

 ## Current Plan

-**DYNAMIC KERNEL PATH RESOLUTION COMPLETE** - Successfully implemented smart, dynamic path resolution that calculates kernel locations based on executable location.
-Both standalone and GTest executables now work reliably from any working directory.
+**ARCHITECTURAL REFACTORING COMPLETE** - Successfully resolved the segfault and implemented proper abstraction where Conv2dCore manages backend internally instead of having it passed in from callers.
+Both standalone and GTest executables now work correctly with the new architecture.
 The project phases:

 1. **Phase 1: Core Infrastructure & Build System** (✅ **100% COMPLETE**)
 2. **Phase 2: SLANG Compilation & Kernel Management** (✅ **100% COMPLETE**)